 This does not apply to Circuit Criminal Felony or Traffic and Misdemeanor case types.

-When the filing opens in the Pending Queue, all the information you previously entered for this filing will display, including Case Information, Case Parties and Documents.
+When the filing opens in the Correction Queue, all the information you previously entered for this filing will display, including Case Information, Case Parties and Documents.
 The reason the clerk has pended the filing appears at the top.

 Navigate through the filing screens (Case Information, Case Parties, Documents, Service List) and make the edits required.
 If there is an issue with the document and it is removed and/or replaced or if additional documents are added to the filing you will receive a new timestamp for the filing.
 If you edit the original document, you will maintain the original timestamp for the filing.